 Other than CSO membership compositions, there are other important factors that determine people’s friend-making habits within CSOs.
 Ethnic identity appears to be an important source of variation in this regard.
 As our own study found, British-Indians are more likely to form friendships in CSOs than any other ethnic minority group.
 We are not sure how to explain this result.
 Perhaps British-Indians are more inclined than other minority groups to view CSOs as platforms for cross-ethnic encounters.
 Future research will hopefully shed light on this puzzle.
 In any case, another likely determinant of friendship formation in CSOs are the specific activities taking place within them.
 Sport clubs may be more conducive to interethnic friendships than, say, neighbourhood watches or parent-teacher associations.
 The significance of these and other dimensions of CSO activities should form the focus of future research on community cohesion and integration in Britain.

-⬤ Liran Morav is a PhD student at St Edmunds College.
-Dr Senhu Wang is a former PhD student from Churchill College.
+⬤ Liran Morav (@LiranMorav) is a PhD student at St Edmunds College.
+Dr Senhu Wang (@SenhuWang) is a former PhD student from Churchill College, recently appointed as an Assistant Professor at the Department of Sociology of the National University of Singapore.